Mobile App Scalability: Key Factors for Long-Term Success

 3. Optimize Database Scalability

-Your database stores all the essential data your app needs to function.
+Your database for mobile app stores all the essential data your app needs to function.

 As user activity increases, your database must handle more transactions and data without slowing down.